-“We raise all of our replacement heifers and we give all of our animals the highest quality of care,” Jimmy said.
-Their heifers are raised mostly on pasture and they have an average of 130 heifers, from newborn to 25 months of age.
-Milk cows are housed in a free stall barn with straw-bedded stalls to keep them clean and comfortable.
+“We give all of our animals the highest quality of care,” Jimmy Beckenstrater said.
+All 130 of their cows are raised on beautiful pasture.
+Milking cows are housed in a free stall barn with straw-bedded stalls to keep them clean and comfortable.

-At Mt.
-Airy Dairy they grow corn, alfalfa, barley, soybeans, and pasture grass for their animals.
-To help protect their land and water, they implement a variety of environmental management practices including no-till cropping and maintaining ditch lines to slow down any sediment run-off.
+Sustainability is paramount to Jimmy and his brothers.
+To help protect their land and water, they implement a variety of sustainability practices including no-till farming and maintaining ditch lines to slow down any sediment run-off.
 To protect the waterways, all animals are kept out of the streams and ponds, and the crop fields along streams have buffer zones to minimize any run-off into the water.
 The family also plants cover crops to help protect the soil during winter.

-Jimmy’s two school-aged children also help on the farm.
+This multi-generational farm already has the next generation of farmers lending a helping hand.
+Jimmy’s two school-aged children love to help out on the farm.
 Both children are taking an interest in agriculture and are active in their school’s Future Farmers of America (FFA) program.
 “My kids are learning a great deal in FFA and we learn from them too,” Jimmy said.

-Mt.
-Airy’s commitment to caring for their animals is evident in the high quality milk they ship to the cooperative.
-The family earned top recognition twice from Maryland & Virginia – receiving the annual Milk Quality Award.
+Their commitment to caring for their animals is evident in the high-quality milk they provide to their community.
+The family earned top recognition twice from Maola receiving the annual Milk Quality Award.

 “The most rewarding part of dairy farming is having a farm that carries on my Grandfather’s dream and providing quality milk to the public,” Jimmy said.